JamesMusembi/Flask-IP2/README.md

 + [License](#license-Copyright)
 + [Authors Info](#author-Info/contacts)

+## Description
+A project that enables users to stay in touch with news from around the world.

 ## Development server

 Run the project on ./start.sh on your terminal after changing the mode.